go-cristian/blog/Readme.md

 ## Know issues

 - UI is still very different from the designs.
-- Login token is hardcoded (shame).
 - When going home is still persisting the last search.
-- When going directly to a gist detail it crashes.
+- When going directly to a gist detail url it crashes.
 - No session persistence.
-- In production routes are not working as expected, it can be something with firebase.
-- No CI implemented.
 - No tests.

 ## Challenge

-The challenge at this moment is practically done there are some issues and UI improvements that surely I wanted to do.
+The challenge at this moment is practically done there are some issues and UI improvements that surely I wanted to do, also the design of the model for searching and having a session is different from the expected.

+The architecture needs a change because the searches are different from the profile and the "writing" part is away from the user and this can be merged.

 ## Requirements